Sacred Heart Cathedral (Gallup, New Mexico)

-Sacred Heart Cathedral is a cathedral church located at 415 East Green Avenue in Gallup, New Mexico, United States.
+Sacred Heart Cathedral is a cathedral church located at 415 East Green Avenue in Gallup, New Mexico, in the United States.
 It is the seat of the Roman Catholic Diocese of Gallup.

 History

+Sacred Heart Church

+The opening of coal mines around Gallup in the late 19th century drew many Catholic immigrants to Gallup.
+At that time, the area was part of the Archdiocese of Santa Fe.
+The archdiocese in 1893 sent the priest George Julliard to Gallup in 1893 to minister to the Catholic population there.
+He erected the Sacred Heart church in 1899.

+The Sacred Heart Church collapsed in 1916.
+The parish built a new structure on Hill Street between 4th and 5th Streets in 1917.

+Sacred Heart Cathedral

-The first Sacred Heart church was built by Father George Julliard in 1899.
-Part of the building collapsed in 1916 and a new structure on Hill Street between 4th and 5th Streets replaced it the following year.
-When the Diocese of Gallup was established in 1939, Sacred Heart Church became its cathedral.
-The present cathedral dates from 1955 and replaced the 1917 sanctuary at a cost of $500,000.
-Franciscan Friars served the parish until July 1, 1981, when the first diocesan priest, the Rev. Alfred Tachias, became pastor and cathedral rector.
+In 1939, Pope Pius XII established the Diocese of Gallup and designated Sacred Heart Church as Sacred Heart Cathedral The present cathedral dates from 1955 and replaced the 1917 sanctuary at a cost of $500,000.
+Franciscan Friars served the parish until July 1, 1981, when the first diocesan priest, Alfred Tachias, became pastor and cathedral rector.
+In 2022, the diocese replaced the roof on the cathedral.

+In 2026, the diocese began planning to build a new school building for Sacred Heart School on the cathedral campus.
+The school is currently located on an off-site property that the diocese wants to sell.
+The plan was to use the sale proceeds to construct the new school.